urpedersen/dna_colloid/readme.md

 The program is written in C++,  and developed on a Linux system.

-The model is based on a coarse-grained representation of the particles, where a colloidal particles are represented as soft-spheres with r^-6, r^-12 or r^-18 (default) inverse power-law repulsion.
-DNA strands are represented as "arms" that "hold hands" if and angle and distance criteria are meet.
+The model is based on a coarse-grained representation of the particles, where a colloidal particles are represented as soft repulsive-spheres, and DNA strands are represented as "arms" that "hold hands" with one other if an angle and distance criteria is meet.
 The DNA arms energies are modeled as truncated harmonic potentials.

-The phase space is sampled using Monte Carlo simulations, where the orientation of the particles represented using quaternions.
+Trajectories are generated using Monte Carlo simulations, where the orientation of the particles represented using quaternions.
 Simulations can be done in the canonical ensemble (NVT), grand canonical ensemble (µVT), or in the isothermal-isobaric ensemble (NpT).
 The latter can be done using different